This

 Topic: Preventing Online Child Abuse,

-If you plan to attend in person, fill out this RSVP form: https://forms.gle/mBmcnMdsSxRvVwev5,
+If you plan to attend in person or virtually, please fill out this RSVP form: https://forms.gle/mBmcnMdsSxRvVwev5,

 To access the event via Zoom, visit the RCCWB webpage for our Distinguished Speaker Series: https://rccwb.sc.edu/news-events/,